Integrity Constraints in DBMS

 - integrity constraint in dbms

-- what is integrity constraints in dbms
+- not null integrity in dbms with syntax

 - name the integrity constraints in dbms